-Staying culturally appropriate while teaching personal safety and child protection is both challenging and rewarding.
-The following article is an excerpt from our Child Protection Advocate Training Workbook and has been useful to people teaching personal safety skills from Argentina, Brazil, Canada, France, Guatemala, India, Mexico, Nepal, the Netherlands, New Zealand, Pakistan, Singapore, Sweden, the UK, Vietnam, and Zimbabwe – as well as throughout the United States.
+Respecting cultural differences while teaching consent, boundary, and child protection skills is both challenging and rewarding.
+The following article is an excerpt from our Child Protection Advocate Training Workbook and has been useful to people teaching social safety safety skills from Argentina, Brazil, Canada, France, Guatemala, India, Mexico, Nepal, the Netherlands, New Zealand, Pakistan, Singapore, Sweden, the UK, Vietnam, and Zimbabwe – as well as throughout the United States.

 In every culture where I have taught ‘People Safety‘ skills, including my own, sooner or later someone always says, “But in OUR culture, things are different.”
 And, of course, this person is right!
 In each culture, many things are different.